arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/09.3d-engine-tutorial/content.md

 handleTouch(uint8_t contacts, GDTpoint_t *points)
 ```

-For more information about how to use the touch functions on the Display Shield, please head over to our [touch tutorial](/tutorials/giga-display-shield/basic-touch).
+For more information about how to use the touch functions on the display shield, please head over to our [touch tutorial](/tutorials/giga-display-shield/basic-touch).

 ## Running the Sketch